RedHatQuickCourses/rhods-pipelines/README.md

 # Automation using Data Science Pipelines

-This course is the fourth in a series of 6 courses about Red Hat OpenShift Data Science (RHODS).
+This course is the last in a series of 6 courses about Red Hat OpenShift Data Science (RHODS).
 This course teaches you how to automate the lifecycle of machine learning models using Data Science Pipelines.

 # Creating Course Content